juliefuller/codexa/README.md

 ## Why this fork exists

-This fork tracks upstream closely and adds a small set of changes for a **BookOrbit + multi-device** reading setup (Samsung tablet, desktop browser, KOReader sync) and a few reader UX tweaks.
+This fork tracks upstream closely and adds a small set of changes for a **BookOrbit** reading setup (Samsung tablet, desktop browser, KOReader sync) and a few reader UX tweaks.

-If you do not need the items below, use **[thehijacker/codexa](https://github.com/thehijacker/codexa)** instead.

 ---